lashd/mirage/README.md

 Leon

 P.s.
-Currently Mirage only runs on Linux, I plan to change this very soon!
+Currently Mirage only runs on Linux; Rubies 1.8, 1.9 and JRuby.
+I plan to add support for Windows and MacOsX very soon.

 Installation & Running
 ----------------------